Dark-Menace/NetShield/README.md

 #### LINUX

-Add the server IPv4 address in the .env file and the client IPv4 address in the valid_ip.txt for whitelisting it.
+Add the server IPv4 address in the .env file and the client IPv4 address in the whitelist.txt for whitelisting it.
 ```bash
 #!/bin/bash